bmatoki/angular-expanded-mat-table/README.md

 # angular-expanded-mat-table

-there isn't expanded mat table in angular material. i built one with custom directive - very helpful tool. please note that mat-sort,mat-select-mat paginator works with that solution.
+there isn't expanded mat table in angular material. i built one with custom directive - very helpful tool. please note that mat-sort,mat-select mat paginator,filter value works with that solution. you can also search in expanded zone.

 examples under:
 *src/app/core/components